cloudurable/kafka-training/java/lab5.1/README.md

 ### StockSender

 The StockSender uses the Kafka Producer we created earlier.
-The StockSender generates random stock prices for a given StockPrice name.
+The `StockSender` generates random stock prices for a given `StockPrice` name.
-The StockSender is Runnable and runs in its own thread.
-There is one thread per StockSender.
+The `StockSender` is `Runnable` and runs in its own thread.
+There is one thread per `StockSender`.
-The StockSender is used to show using KafkaProducer from many threads.
+The `StockSender` is used to show using `KafkaProducer` from many threads.
-The StockSender Delays random time between delayMin and delayMax, then sends a random StockPrice between stockPriceHigh and stockPriceLow.
+The `StockSender` delays a random time duration between delayMin and delayMax, then sends a random `StockPrice` between `stockPriceHigh` and `stockPriceLow`.

 #### ~/kafka-training/lab5.1/solution/src/main/java/com/cloudurable/kafka/producer/StockSender.java
 #### Kafka Producer:  StockSender imports, Runnable